Chapter 7 - Accommodation For Spelling

 • DAS will consider requests for use of a spelling aid on a case-by-case basis.

-• DAS will not approve use of spelling aides as reasonable accommodations when using is a fundamental alteration of academic standards.
+• DAS will not approve use of a spelling aide as a reasonable accommodation when using the spelling aid is a fundamental alteration of academic standards/learning outcomes.